LucianSpitzner/plasmetheus/docs/source/usage.rst

 Data
 ----

-To use Plasmetheus, create a subdirectory in the :ref:'data <data>' folder and move your AMITIS simulation files there.
+To use Plasmetheus, create a subdirectory in the :term:'data' folder and move your AMITIS simulation files there.
 These consist of two
 .h5 files: The field file (fld), which contains information about the magnetic field and the (charge) density in the simulation box, and the particle file (par), which contains six-dimensional spatial and velocity information for tracer particles.

 SetupFile
 ---------
-For each run of Plasmetheus, you can configure the settings with the .json files provided in the :ref:'setupFiles directory<setupFiles>'.
+For each run of Plasmetheus, you can configure the settings with the .json files provided in the :term:'setupFiles'.

 outputName
    name of the plasmetheus simulation result file.